-The capital position at YE2018 is presented in Section E, which provides a detailed overview of the structure of Own Funds, as well as the components related to Solvency Capital Requirements (SCR).
-At YE2018, LFL's eligible Own Funds are all categorized as Tier 1 corresponding to YE2017.
-The SCR and Minimum Capital Requirement (MCR) coverage are both on a sufficient level.
-The SCR coverage reduced from 229.0 % at YE2017 to 119.1 % at YE2018.
+The capital position at YE2019 is presented in Section E, which provides a detailed overview of the structure of Own Funds, as well as the components related to Solvency Capital Requirements (SCR).
+At YE2019, LFL's eligible Own Funds are all categorized as Tier 1 corresponding to YE2018.
+The SCR and Minimum Capital Requirement (MCR) coverage are both on an adequate level.
+The SCR coverage improved from 119.1 % at YE2018 to 158.2 % at YE2019.